SanduTozlovanu/SanduTozlovanu/README.md

 ## I am a Computer Science Student and i love it!!

-- 🔭 Currently I'm studying Computer Networks and Database!
+- 🔭 Studying Computer Networks and Database.
-- 👯 I’m also looking for a junior job in a Company!
+- 👯 Currently looking for a junior position/internship as a software engineer.
-- 🥅 2021 Goals: Get a cool job and prepare a splendid CV.
+- 🥅 2021 Goals: Learn a new programming Language.
 - ⚡ About me: I like Martial arts, Dancing and Board Games !!

 ### Connect with me: